ISRAEL IS THE CHURCH

 Abraham’s descendants are reckoned only through Isaac.
 It is not the children of the flesh but the children who are by the Divine anointing, the prophetic promise, who are counted as the descendants of Abraham.

-That is, They which are the children of the flesh, these are not the children of God: but the children of the promise are counted for the seed.
+That is, those who are the children of the flesh, these are not the children of God; but the children of the promise are counted as the seed.
 (Romans 9:8)

 A Divine promise preceded the birth of Isaac.